Active at Every Stage

 Grassroots Campaigns

 In the fall campaign, labor support is critical for the Democratic nominee.
-Union members provide the manpower for everything from turning out large crowds at rallies to working phone banks.
+Union members provide the manpower for everything from turning out large crowds at rallies to working phone banks (+).
 The AFL-CIO's election programs place a heavy emphasis on member to member contacts such as workplace flyers, home visits, and calls.
-Another key group on the progressive side is America Votes.
-Formed in the 2004 cycle, America Votes coordinates the campaign activities of a number of progressive groups thus avoiding duplication of efforts.
+While questions have been raised about the AFL-CIO's focus and commitment to electoral politics as opposed to organizing, there is no question that organized labor as a whole will play a significant role in the campaign.

 Endorsements: Varying Impact